codingcampbell/jsonstore/design.md

 - Tables will be created for each "Store" (user-facing "container" object).
 -- The table's schema will include columns for each "keyed" attribute.
--- Keys are required properties in the JSON object being stored.
--- Other properties can exist, but non-keys can't be queried.
+-- Any properties can exist on an object, but non-keys can't be queried.

 - The database will track time information for each object for fast query ops:
 -- Creation time